 Psychiatrists are best known for being mental health practitioners.
 They specialise in assessing, diagnosing, and treating mental health disorders of their patients.
 Some of these illnesses include schizophrenia, depression, addiction, and bipolar disorder.
 A psychiatrist is licenced to administer medication.
 On average, the average yearly salary in Australia is $225,206 for a psychiatrist.
 You will need to complete a medical degree and training.
 Residency is also required.

 More than 28,000 Australians are currently medical practitioners and receive an annual salary of $215,728.
 These professionals do not include surgeons and those already mentioned above.
+Examples include optometrists, clinicians, administrators, and more.
 To become a medical practitioner, Medicine should be studied at a university.
 It is often required that you have a Senior Secondary Certificate of Education.

 Some prerequisite subjects include mathematics, biology, English, and physics.
 The primary duties of medical practitioners include diagnosing physical and mental health conditions, injuries, and illnesses.
 They also provide medications and treatment to restore the patient to good health.